Dartmouth Dam: Dam

-The crest of the uncontrolled spillway is 486 m AHD and is approximately 92 m long.
+The crest of the uncontrolled chute spillway is 486 m AHD and is approximately 92 m long.
 When full, flood flows spill over the crest and down an 80 m concrete chute.
-The water then returns to the river via an open rock cascade which gradually widens to 300 m at river level.
-Once Dartmouth Reservoir reaches 99% capacity, it is considered to be 'operationally full'.
+The water then returns to the river via an open rock stepped cascade which gradually widens to 300 m at river level.
+Once the Dartmouth Reservoir reaches 99% capacity, it is considered to be 'operationally full'.
 Releases are then set to pass inflows downstream to prevent the level rising further.

 Releases are passed through the outlet works and power station whenever possible.
 Water will only flow over the spillway if significant flood inflows enter from upstream when the storage is close to full.
 This approach reduces the chance of downstream flooding, maximises operating flexibility for hydro-power generation, and protects the spillway.
+Since the dam's construction, major spill events have occurred only five times and, As of November 2024, the most recent were in Spring in 1996 and 2022.

+In 2005 Engineers Australia awarded the dam as a National Engineering Landmark under their engineering heritage recognition program.

+Reservoir

-The Dartmouth Dam stores water from the Victorian High Country's snow fields for summer release into the Mitta Mitta, and the downstream Lake Hume, and into the greater Murray River for irrigation.
+The Dartmouth Reservoir stores water from the Victorian High Country's snow fields for summer release into the Mitta Mitta, and the downstream Lake Hume, and into the greater Murray River for irrigation.
 The reservoir's inflow and outflow capacity is quite small considering its size, meaning that its levels vary little compared with some other dams on the Murray and their tributaries.

 The reservoir is a popular recreational trout fishery, being regularly restocked by the Victorian Department of Primary Industries.

+Ecological impact on the Murray–Darling Basin

+A 2012 government report stated that the construction and operation of the Dartmouth Dam caused significant changes to the flow patterns and ecology of the Mitta Mitta and Murray rivers.
+In particular, the unnaturally cold water released from the dam, up to 10 C colder than it naturally should be, contributed directly to the disappearance of the Murray cod, trout cod and Macquarie perch from the Mitta Mitta River within the first few years of the dam's existence.
+Cold water pollution caused by the Dartmouth Dam contributed to the disappearance of the freshwater catfish from the upper reaches of the Murray River.

-Hydro-electric power generation
+Hydroelectric power station

-Designed by the State Electricity Commission of Victoria, and constructed by Lewis Constructions, and commissioned in January 1981, Dartmouth Power Station has one Francis turbine-generator, with a generating capacity of 180 MW, the largest single installed hydroelectric turbine in Australia.
+Designed by the State Electricity Commission of Victoria, constructed by Lewis Constructions, and commissioned in January 1981, the Dartmouth Power Station has one Francis turbine-generator, with a generating capacity of 180 MW, the largest single installed hydroelectric turbine in Australia.
 It is owned and operated by AGL Energy.
+In 2003, the capacity of the regulating pondage was increased to further optimise the power station's generation flexibility.
+The station is connected to the electricity grid via a 220 kV transmission line to Mount Beauty, 40 km away.